Skip to Content

 Have a look at how they used them in this vicious trap…

-Hidden tunnel entrances were dotted among the trees – which of course are easily spotted today as pathways have been created for tourists, but just imagine how you’d find them in the 60s!
+Hidden tunnel entrances were dotted among the trees – which of course are easily spotted today as pathways have been created for tourists, but just imagine how you’d find them in the 1960s!

 Below is a 15-second video of a staff member at the Cu Chi Tunnels lowering himself into – which you can too, if you’re skinny enough!
 Actually a normal sized Kiwi male got in and out.
 Not sure how he’d go if he decided to creep through underground to the next entrance though.
-Some tunnels have been “westernised” for the curious among us (read: widened!)
+Some tunnels have been “westernised” for the curious among us (read: wider!)

 There is a shooting range here at the Cu Chi Tunnels too and disconcertingly you hear gun shots ricocheting through the jungle long before you come upon them.
 If that’s your thing, plan to fire a few rounds into some targets.
 If it’s not, move on quickly because it’s bloody loud!

 Despite the Paris Peace Accord being signed in 1973, the war raged on and a global uprising of protesters around the world put enormous pressure on their governments.
 The Americans eventually pulled out in August 1973 and Saigon was captured by the communist north in 1975.
-The country was reunified as a communist nation in 1976 after around 3 million Vietnamese (including 2 million civilians) were killed, alongside many thousands from Cambodia and Laos, and 58,220 US military.

 Cu Chi tunnels torture spikes